 Running through Thailand’s rainforests and temples and looping around its islands and beaches is the so-called “banana pancake trail”, a well-worn, tried and tested backpacker route that has seen the sandals of thousands of independent travellers over the decades.

-They’re still coming in their droves and you’re a part of the action as soon as you strap on that backpack – the accessory that ensures you won’t even have the chance to get lonely.
+They’re still coming in their droves – and you’re a part of the action as soon as you strap on that backpack.
+Here's everything you need to know.

 For impressive Thai temples, head to Ayutthaya in the north, the country’s ancient capital now scattered with temples in varying stages of decay.
-The brooding red-brick ruins are best viewed at sunset, when the golden light makes this atmospheric city a photographer’s dream.
+The brooding red-brick ruins are best viewed at sunset when the golden light makes this atmospheric city a photographer’s dream.
+To explore the temples, consider taking a bicycle tour.
+It's a wonderful opportunity to explore the countryside.

-If you’re after something a little more laidback, Kanchanaburi is the spot for you.
+If you’re after something a little more laid-back, Kanchanaburi is the spot for you.
 You can take a train along the famous Death Railway, built by prisoners of war during World War II, see the Bridge over the River Kwai and swim at the tumbling seven-tiered Erawan Falls.
+If you're pressed on time, it's also possible to visit Kanchanaburi from Bangkok on a day trip.

 Ko Pha Ngan is where the sands of Hat Rin see up to 30,000 people arrive each month for the famous full moon parties.
 The party starts at dusk, when thousands of lamps are lit, and continues through the night, with dancing, fire twirling and, of course, drinking.

-If you want to get to know the locals, head to Chiang Mai, the jumping off point for numerous guided multi-day treks and short walks in the country’s remote north.
+If you want to get to know the locals, head to Chiang Mai, the jumping-off point for numerous guided multi-day treks and short walks in the country’s remote north.
 Here you can visit small local communities, but be mindful of concerns around tribal tourism.
+The north is also known for its amazing cuisine - learn how to make Pad Thai or Tom Yun on a small, organic local farm.

 Solo travellers can make good use of the motorcycle taxis that ply all common routes in both major towns and more off-the-beaten-track parts.
 These only seat one passenger and are no good if you’ve got luggage, but short journeys across town or the island can be good value (as low as 20 baht).